IBM/Hybrid-Cloud-Applications-and-Services/README.md

 # 4. Build sample application to run on Public Cloud and use On-Premise database

-Our sample API application is an airline booking application that demonstrates how API application can store its data using on-promise database and enhance its API features using Bluemix's Data Analytic Service.
+Our sample API application is an airline booking application that demonstrates how API application can store its data using on-premise database and enhance its API features using Bluemix's Data Analytic Service.

 In this step, we will add our own Weather API credential for our application and build our own .war file using Maven.